 In the hierarchy of financial review processes, the results of an audit provide the highest level of assurance over financial statements, as the auditor corroborates the assertions of management.

-In contrast, a financial review is a more limited examination, reporting on the plausibility of the financial statements.
+In contrast, a financial review is more limited, reporting on the reasonableness of the financial statements.

-Most states have laws requiring charitable nonprofits to conduct an independent audit under certain circumstances (this is usually triggered when you reach a specific amount of total revenues in a fiscal year).
-If you are not already legally required to conduct an independent financial audit we will not require one, but we will still require the independent review by an outside CPA.
-Please consult your own experts to determine whether you are required to have an audit conducted on your financial statements for any given year.
+Most states have laws requiring charitable nonprofits to obtain an independent audit under certain circumstances (this is usually triggered when you reach a specific amount of total revenues in a fiscal year).
+If you are not already legally required to conduct an independent financial audit, we do not expect one from you.
+Please consult your own experts to determine whether you are required to have an audit obtained on your financial statements for any given year.

 What specific financial statements need to be included in the financial statement package to be considered a complete set of financial statements?

 For our purposes, a complete set of financial statements includes for each annual period at a minimum: The Statement of Financial Position (Balance Sheet), Statement of Activities (Income Statement), Statement of Functional Expenses, and Statement of Cash Flows.
-It should also include the related financial statement footnotes and auditor or review report.
+It should also include the related notes to the financial statement and signed auditor or review report.

 Financial reporting system exports (e.g., Quickbooks), trial balances, or internally prepared spreadsheets would not fulfill this requirement.